netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 # Changes (to be deleted by RFC Editor)

-## From version 00 to 01
-- Fixed incorrectly named document.
-Updated submission date.
-No other content changes.

 ## From version 03 to draft-ietf-netconf-trace-ctx-extension-latest-00
 - Adopted by NETCONF WG
 - Moved repository to NETCONF WG